 You should decided whether you want these project images to be of people and places, utilise graphics or use text and iconography.
 These images should always be squares 750px x 750px.

-To make sure you have attached project images to each project simply select your project from the Projects list.
+To make sure you have attached project images to each project simply select your project from the Projects list and select the relevant project.

-Click on Details>Manage Project Image.
+In the project page click on Settings > Image.
 Use the image browser to location an image on your computer and upload it as the featured image.

 Banner images are a great way to influence the design of your site.
 When using banner images (Torquay and Bondi only) on your homepage you will need to decide on a banner size.
 This banner will need to be 1440px wide and can be any height you choose.